OpenNebula/docs/source/user/virtual_resource_management/vm_guide_2.rst

 .. warning::

   ``disk-snapshot-create`` and ``disk-snapshot-revert`` actions are not in sync with the hypervisor.
 If the VM is in ``RUNNING`` state make sure the disk is unmounted (preferred), synced or quiesced in some way before taking the snapshot.
+With CEPH and qcow2 datastores and KVM hypervisor you can :ref:`enable QEMU Guest Agent <enabling_qemu_guest_agent>`.

 By default, oned will try to issue live snapshots (option ``-i`` of ``VM_MAD``), which is only supported for some drivers.
 If this option is enabled **and** if the driver that will create the snapshot supports it, snapshots can be taken without any downtime.
 Live snapshots are  supported for: